jbellis/jamm/README.md

 ### Unsafe

 `MemoryMeter` will use `Unsafe.objectFieldOffset` to guess the object offset.
-Java 14 introduced records and Java 15 introduced Hidden classes which are used in Java 17 for Lambda expressions.
+Java 14 introduced records and Java 15 introduced Hidden classes which are used from Java 15 onward for Lambda expressions.
 Unfortunately, calling `Unsafe.objectFieldOffset` on the `Field` of a record or hidden class will result into an `UnsupportedOperationException` therefore for record and hidden classes the unsafe strategy delegates the measurement to the specification strategy.